- 20/06/2025

 Green Warehouses: India’s Blueprint for Zero-Waste Food Storage

-Biogas from Waste: A Circular Model in Practice
+Biogas from Waste: Building Circular Warehousing Systems

-Sustainable Packaging and Cooling: Innovations at Scale
+Sustainable Packaging and Energy-Efficient Cooling

-India’s cold chain sector—valued at ₹1,678 billion in 2023—is expected to more than double, reaching ₹3,798 billion by 2028, fueled by such sustainable innovations.
+India’s cold chain industry, valued at ₹1,678 billion in 2023, is expected to grow to ₹3,798 billion by 2028—driven by such sustainable innovations that ensure freshness with minimal ecological cost.

-Policy Support and Challenges Ahead
+Policy Support and Remaining Challenges

-India’s transition to green warehousing is underpinned by strategic policy initiatives.
-The Pradhan Mantri Kisan Sampada Yojana has earmarked ₹1 lakh crore to modernize food storage infrastructure by 2030, offering subsidies for solar and biogas systems.
-The 2022 E-Waste Management Rules ensure responsible recycling of solar panels, anticipating over 600,000 tonnes of solar PV waste by 2030.
+India’s green warehousing momentum is supported by proactive policy interventions.
+The Pradhan Mantri Kisan Sampada Yojana has allocated ₹1 lakh crore to modernize storage infrastructure by 2030, including subsidies for solar and biogas technologies.
+The 2022 E-Waste Management Rules also mandate solar panel recycling to address an estimated 600,000 tonnes of solar PV waste by 2030.

 Leave a Comment